|Primary Company||Snapchat||Birthday||4 Jun 1990|

 |Alternative Names||Evan Spiegel

-Native of the U.S., Spiegel attended Art Center College of Design; studied Product Design at Stanford University and dropped out of the university in 2012.
+Spiegel attended Art Center College of Design; studied Product Design at Stanford University and dropped out of the university in 2012.
 In 2011, Spiegel, Frank Brown, and Robert Cornelius Murphy began developing Snapchat, a photo messaging application.
-The application allows for images and videos to be sent between individuals, which are then deleted from the recipient's device and Snapchat servers, after a specified time.
-Spiegel, Brown and Murphy formed the Toyopa Group, a partnership company which developed Snapchat; Spiegel also serves as CEO of Snapchat.
-Frank Brown appears to have been excluded from the partnership due to undisclosed circumstances and he went on to sue the company.
+Spiegel, Brown and Murphy formed the Toyopa Group, a partnership company which developed Snapchat; Spiegel also serves as the CEO of Snapchat.
+Brown appears to have been excluded from the partnership due to undisclosed circumstances and he went on to sue the company.
 In September 2014, the dispute over Brown's claim of an ownership interest in Snapchat was resolved on mutually agreeable terms, which were confidential.
-In February 2013, Snapchat raised an initial offering of $13.5 million in funding, which valued the company between $60 million to $70 million.
-In June 2013, the company raised its second round of funding of $60 million, valuing the company at $800 million.
-In November 2013, several bids to buyout Snapchat were made, including one by Facebook valued at $3 billion and one by Google valued at $4 billion.
-Snapchat rejected the buyout offers for unspecified reasons.
-In May 2015, Snapchat reportedly raised $530 million in equity, which valued the company at $16 billion.
+In May 2016, the Snapchat raised $1.8 billion in funds, valuing it at about $18 billion.

 |Institution Name||Qualification Name||Education Type||Start Date||End Date|